List of Spartacus (TV series) characters: Ashur

 An Assyrian and former gladiator.
-It is shown in Gods of the Arena that he was acquired by Batiatus along with his fellow Syrian Dagan.
+It is shown in Gods of the Arena that Ashur was acquired by Batiatus along with his fellow Syrian Dagan.
 Dagan does not speak the Roman tongue and Ashur is required to translate, often delivering incorrect translations to further his own needs.
 He and Dagan acquire the mark of the brotherhood after helping assault Vettius, rather than after the test against a seasoned gladiator.
 Though Dagan eventually earns the respect of the other gladiators with his combat skills, Ashur proves a much less competent fighter and is the subject of constant scorn.
 At a party organised for the Capuan elite, he tricks Dagan into being raped by a Roman, after which even Dagan turns on him.
 In a desperate attempt to avoid deportation to the mines, he partially blinds Dagan.
 In the opening games for the new arena, he makes it to the primus, where he manages to kill his former comrade.
 His leg is then crippled by Crixus.

-In Blood and Sand, he now serves Batiatus as a bookkeeper and henchman.
+In Blood and Sand, Ashur now serves Batiatus as a bookkeeper and henchman.
 His cunning and talents serve Batiatus but also condemn his enemies.
 His machinations cost Barca and Pietros their lives.
 His aid proves invaluable in removing Calavius and Solonius.
 Batiatus promotes him from the ludus and makes him a part of his household as a result.
-He discovers Crixus and Naevia's affair and goads Crixus into revealing it to their masters.
-His treachery in the fate of Barca and Calavius is uncovered, which almost costs him his life at the hands of Oenomaus, however he manages to hide under a Roman soldier's corpse.
-In Vengeance, is it revealed that he managed to save Lucretia and stitched her wound.
+He discovers Crixus and Naevia's affair, and goads Crixus into revealing it to their masters.
+His treachery in the fate of Barca and Calavius is uncovered, which almost costs him his life at the hands of Oenomaus, but he manages to hide under a Roman soldier's corpse.

+In Vengeance, is it revealed that Ashur had managed to save Lucretia and stitched her wound before brutally raping her.
 He uses his talents to serve Glaber, acquiring a fortune in the process.
-Although they are somewhat trusted partners at first, he later begins to rape Lucretia and plans for her to become his wife; after Glaber sets him free.
-After a discussing with Lucretia, Ilithyia manipulates Glaber into turning against Ashur, and Ashur meets his end in the season 2 finale when he is forced to deliver a message to Spartacus and the slaves on Mt Vesuvius; turn over Spartacus and the Romans will go easy on the slaves.
+Although they are initially trusted partners, but he later turns on her once Ashur had realized that Lucretia does not truly see him as her equal or partner-in-crime, but as an expendable pawn, he then begins to rape Lucretia, forcing her to become his slave and unwilling lover, and plans for Lucretia to become his wife after Glaber sets him free.
+After a discussing with Lucretia, Ilithyia manipulates Glaber into turning against Ashur and Ashur meets his end in the season 2 finale when he is forced to deliver a message to Spartacus, and the slaves on Mt Vesuvius; turn over Spartacus and the Romans will go easy on the slaves.
 Crixus challenges Ashur to a fight, but Naevia insists on fighting him.
 Ashur defeats her, but his arrogance overcomes him, and she takes advantage of the opportunity and decapitates him.